 That is what I want to show you here: the photographs and stories I find close to home …and far away.
 How I see the world and its impact on me …and others.
 Mostly, though, it’s about being out there making photographs; learning through experience and growing as a photographer and as a human being.
 It’s about life, really, because as Henri Cartier-Bresson said, “Life will give you photographs.”

-If you have questions about my photographs, books, or classes, or just want to chat, please feel free to contact me.
+If you have questions about my photographs, books, or classes, or just want to chat, please feel free to contact me using the form below.